top of page

 PERENNIALS

-Achillea millefolium - Common Yarrow (2 and 1)
+Achillea millefolium - Common Yarrow (1)

 white to blush flowers Jun-Aug, 12-30", S, dry-average-well drained, fragrant foliage, drought, will spread to create a dense mat, pollinators, clay, deer, native to North America